 Sending your spouse to therapy away from home is another while you clean up.
 There is a cost associated with this and who knows what will happen when they return.
 It most certainly is an option that you live on your own for a bit, the spouse gets help and you clean it up, perhaps renovate, re-decorate and welcome a new home.
 This is a possibility of course!
 But it is the same home and as the saying goes “familiarity breeds contempt”.
 You might find yourself in the same situation and perhaps contemplating divorce?
 You may want to seek legal counsel from a law firm similar to Peter & May – to learn more go to site …

 Have you considered just selling your home, cashing out and moving on to a different home altogether?
 Giving your relationship a new environment, a fresh new start, of course with therapy and a clean new slate?
-Off course it is not our place to make decisions for you – you may still end up requiring the services of Divorce Lawyers regardless of whether you give it a shot or not – but cashing out can offer huge benefits:
+Of course, it is not our place to make decisions for you – you may still end up requiring the services of Divorce Lawyers regardless of whether you give it a shot or not – but cashing out can offer huge benefits: